flimflam-austin/hugo-cms-test/content/quick_reads/20180519-18-05-18-school-shooting-prayer/index.md

       [Click: Tweet](https://twitter.com/KylieJenner/status/997569941439049728)
     _key: card-4-1668a4c9-e3c5-4c44-90e5-898300c46d9f
   - order: 4
+    useCheckmark: false
     body: >-
       > “Santa Fe High, you didn’t deserve this.
 You deserve peace all your lives, not just after a tombstone saying that is put over you.
-You deserve **more than Thoughts and Prayers**, and after supporting us by walking out we will be there to support you by raising up your voices.”
+You deserve**more than Thoughts and Prayers**, and after supporting us by walking out we will be there to support you by raising up your voices.”

       Emma GonzA!lez, Student, Parkland High where a student killed 17 peers.